-- Gem Power Awards and certificates to develop skills of problem solving, resilience, perseverance, cooperation and collaboration. - Daily Collective Worship and a termly class assembly. - ➤ Class and whole school reward systems that promote and celebrate social development, as well as other achievements. - Opportunities to talk with a class teacher, head-teacher or teaching assistant on a 1:1 to share any worries or concerns.
+- Circle Time and PSHE lessons to promote social skills and social development. - ➤ Gem Power Awards and certificates to develop skills of problem solving, resilience, perseverance, cooperation and collaboration. - > Daily Collective Worship and weekly celebration assembly. - Class and whole school reward systems that promote and celebrate social development, as well as other achievements.

+- Opportunities to talk with a class teacher, head-teacher or teaching assistant on a 1:1 to share any worries or concerns. - Class worry jars where children can write down any worries or friendship concerns.

-Support that may be put into place
+Support that may be put into place:

-- social skills groups, where we explicitly teach skills such as turn-taking, sharing, managing feelings. - 1:1 support with the class teacher or specific teaching assistant - ➤ 1:1 support with the Head Teacher - Use of social stories
+- Social skills groups, where we explicitly teach skills such as turn-taking, sharing, managing feelings. - ➤ 1:1 support with the class teacher or specific teaching assistant - ➤ 1:1 support with the Head Teacher - Use of social stories - ➤ We are currently training one of our TA's to become an Emotional, Literacy, Support Assistant (ELSA). - ➤ 1:1 bereavement support available.